You are here

 Manufacturing Quality Branch

 - Responsible for ensuring manufacturers of medicines, as well as blood, tissue and cellular therapies, meet appropriate quality standards.
 This involves both the physical inspection of manufacturing facilities in Australia and abroad as well as provision of clearances for facilities where suitable inspections have been carried out by comparable overseas regulators.
-The branch also coordinates all therapeutic product recalls when necessary and provides technical advice to support Medicines Regulation Division's decisions, particularly on matters relating to manufacturing practice and quality management.
+The branch also coordinates therapeutic product recalls when necessary and provides technical advice to support Medicines Regulation Division's decisions, particularly on matters relating to manufacturing practice and quality management.

 Regulatory Practice and Support Division